-- Practical tips from the W3C for improving accessibility - · Preliminary review of websites for accessibility - Tools for checking the accessibility of websites - List of practical techniques for implementing accessibility (It would be great if someone could go through this and filter out all the ones that are relevant to Elgg)
+- Resources for planning and implementing for accessibility - Practical tips from the W3C for improving accessibility - · Preliminary review of websites for accessibility - · Tools for checking the accessibility of websites - List of practical techniques for implementing accessibility (It would be great if someone could go through this and filter out all the ones that are relevant to Elgg)

-Tips for implementing accessibility
+3.4.2 Tips for implementing accessibility

-- All accessibility-related tickets reported to trac should be tagged with "ally", short for "accessibility" - Use core views such as output/\, and input/\ to generate markup, since we can bake ally concerns into these views - All images should have a descriptive alt attribute.
+- All accessibility-related tickets reported to trac should be tagged with "ally", short for "accessibility" - Use core views such as output/, and input/ to generate markup, since we can bake ally concerns into these views - All images should have a descriptive alt attribute.
 Spacer or purely decorative graphics should have blank alt attributes - All tags should have text or an accessible image inside.
-Otherwise screen readers will have to read the URL, which is a poor experience tags should contain descriptive text, if possible, as opposed to generic text like "Click here" - Markup should be valid - Themes should not reset "outline" to nothing. : focus deserves a special visual treatment so that handicapped users can know where they are
+Otherwise screen readers will have to read the URL, which is a poor experience tags should contain descriptive text, if possible, as opposed to generic text like "Click here" - · Markup should be valid - Themes should not reset "outline" to nothing. : focus deserves a special visual treatment so that handicapped users can know where they are

-Tips for testing accessibility
+3.4.3 Tips for testing accessibility